-- ■UL508 Industrial Control Equipment - ■CAN Std C22.2 No.14-1995 CAN/CSA 22.2 No.60950
+■UL508 Industrial Control Equipment

+CAN Std C22.2 No.14-1995 CAN/CSA22.2 No.6.950

-PS3700A-T41-ASU-E66 (UL Registration Model No.:3280015-01)
+PS3701A-T41-DU-E66 (UL Registration Model No.:3280022-01)

-- Equipment with a PS-A unit mounted in it requires UL/c-UL evaluation for the combination of the PS-A and equipment. - The PS-A must be used as a built-in component of an end-use product. - Use the PS-A indoors only. - When connecting the PS-A's power cord, be sure to use a cord that is appropriate for the current and voltage used and that has conductive wires that are AWG18 or larger. - Danger of explosion if backup battery is incorrectly replaced.
+- Equipment with a PS-A unit mounted in it requires UL/c-UL evaluation for the combination of the PS-A and equipment. - The PS-A must be used as a built-in component of an end-use product. - Use the PS-A indoors only. - When connecting the PS-A's power cord, be sure to use a cord that is appropriate for the current and voltage used and that has conductive wires that are AWG18 or larger. - When using the PS-A in an end-use product, be sure to install the PS-A unit's power cut-off switch where the operator can easily reach it. - Danger of explosion if backup battery is incorrectly replaced.
 Should be replaced only with same or equivalent type recommended by the manufacturer.
 Dispose of used batteries according to the manufacturer's instructions. - Be sure the unit the PS-A is built into uses a UL508 compatible structure.